TimGroeneboom/naprest/README.md

 You can also use the NAP rest module to make API calls from your NAP application.
 Just create a RestClient device and call the `get` method.

 You can choose to make a blocking call or a non-blocking call.
-Both the non-blocking and blocking call will execute the callbacks on the main thread during the update loop of the RestService.
+The non-blocking call will execute the callbacks on the main thread during the update loop of the RestService.

 ```cpp
 /**